 Turn the pan over onto a cooling rack and your cake should drop out with a tap or two.

 - We recommend allowing all Bundt cakes to rest in their pan for about 10 minutes before turning the pan over onto a cooling rack.
+Some recipes will say to turn it out immediately — those would be the only exceptions for this rule.

 - It can help to run an offset spatula around the edges of your pan, between pan and cake, right after removing the cake from the oven.
 If the cake is only slightly stuck, this can release those few sticking points before even attempting to flip the pan.